WEBPAGE UPDATED Tuesday June 22, 2022

 Live bait and tournament game fish exposed to concentrated Toxic Micro-Fine Oxygen Bubbles in livewell and bait tank water during live transports can kill.
 Oxygen gas bubbled are powerful oxidizers in contact with delicate gill tissue, cornea tissue, skin, scales and fins.

-Diffusers That Can Make Those Tiny Toxic Micro-Fine Oxygen Bubbles in livewell water are a known precursor to gill damage, infection, tissue scaring, disease and death.
-Pure gaseous oxygen is corrosive.
+Diffusers That Can Make Those Tiny Toxic Micro-Fine Oxygen Gas Bubbles in livewell water are a known precursor to gill damage, infection, tissue scaring, disease and death.
+Pure gaseous oxygen is highly corrosive.
 Gill tissue as well as corneas, scales and skin in contact with pure 100% oxygen gas bubbles can cause chemical burns to delicate organic tissue.
 Pure oxygen is a very powerful oxidizing agent especially to cell membranes.